Travel grant for young and amateur ensembles’ music projects abroad

 - Invitation from the partner in the host country specifying its commitments to support for the visiting ensemble

 - Two travel cost estimates either from two different independent travel agencies or from an online price comparison portal

 - Numbered list of participants, indicating each participant’s role, date of birth and place of residence

-DeadlinesApplications for funding for music projects abroad must be submitted by e-mail at least six months before the planned start of the project.
+DeadlinesApplications for funding for music projects abroad must be submitted at least six weeks before the planned start of the project.